yuvrajghag5/RADE/README.md

 │   └── clf_attack_class.pkl       #    5-way attack_class router
 │
 └── src/                           # the scanner (maps onto layers 1-7)
+    ├── agent/                     # ✅ the AGENT — orchestrates the tools (not a fixed pipeline) │   ├── tools.py               #    Tool base + ToolRegistry (Anthropic-style specs, LLM-ready)
+    │   ├── layer_tools.py         #    L1-3 wrapped as tools: authorize / recon / select_payloads
+    │   ├── policy.py              #    the swappable "brain": DeterministicPolicy + LLMPolicy
+    │   ├── llm.py                 #    open-source LLM client (qwen2.5:7b via Ollama)
+    │   ├── agent.py               #    perceive → decide → act loop + working memory (AgentState)
+    │   └── audit.py               #    hash-chained, tamper-evident run ledger
     ├── authorization/authorize.py # ✅ L1 — allowlist / scope firewall
-    ├── recon/recon.py             # ✅ L2 — injection-point discovery (profile-based)
+    ├── recon/recon.py             # ✅ L2 — LIVE injection-point discovery (crawls the target)
     ├── intelligence/select.py     # ✅ L3 — payload selection from the arsenal
+    ├── reporting/report.py        # ✅ L7 — LLM-generated run report (Art.
+50 labelled)
     ├── governance/                # ◻ L4 — severity / destructive holds, rate limits
     ├── execution/                 # ◻ L5 — fire payloads, capture responses
-    ├── detection/                 # ◻ L6 — the six confirm() oracles
+    └── detection/                 # ◻ L6 — the six confirm() oracles
-    └── reporting/  audit/         # ◻ L7 — report + tamper-evident log
 ```

+**Why an agent, not a pipeline.** `main.py` does not call the layers in a fixed order — it
+builds a **tool registry** (`authorize`, `recon`, `select_payloads`) and hands it to an
+**Agent** that runs a *perceive → decide → act* loop: a **policy** chooses each next tool from
+the agent's observed **state**, and branches — a scope rejection or a recon failure ends the
+run.
+The policy is a swappable interface with **two implementations**: `DeterministicPolicy`
+(default — reproducible, safe) and `LLMPolicy` (opt-in `--llm`), where an **open-source model
+(`qwen2.5:7b` via Ollama)** is given the tool specs + state and chooses the next tool by
+tool-calling.
+The LLM is **bounded**: it is only ever offered the currently-valid tools, scope
+is still enforced by the `authorize` tool, structured args are supplied by the policy, and any
+error/invalid choice **falls back to the deterministic policy** — so the model can never drive
+the agent into an unsafe step (a direct answer to OWASP LLM08, excessive agency).
+Every decision
++ result is appended to a **tamper-evident audit ledger** (`audit/audit.jsonl`, hash-chained;
+`AuditLog.verify()` detects any edit).

-**Two deliberate choices carried from the design:** `config/` will hold safety rules as
+**Two deliberate choices carried from the design:** `config/` holds safety rules as readable
-readable *data* (allowlist, thresholds) so an examiner can see the scope firewall at a glance;
+*data* (allowlist, crawl scope) so an examiner can see the scope firewall at a glance; and
-and `audit/` will be separate from `reporting/` because reports are for the user while audit
+`audit/` is separate from `reporting/` because reports are for the user while audit logs are
-logs are the tamper-evident record of what the agent actually did.
+the tamper-evident record of what the agent actually did.

 ---